intrepidusgroup/IGLogger/README.md

 This ensures you are not overwriting application data which may have already been in "v9".
 In the previous example, "v1" was an of type "int".

+"Trace" methods are designed to work with the APKSmash script (injects logging automatically based on Android API calls).
+Some of these can be useful for logging items by hand as well.
+For example, APKSmash will inject the "trace_intent_sendactivity" method and pass the Intent to it before the Activity is started.
+The code might look like this.

+    invoke-static {v1}, Liglogger;->trace_intent_sendactivity(Landroid/content/Intent;)I
+    invoke-virtual {v0, v1}, Landroid/app/Activity;->startActivity(Landroid/content/Intent;)V

+The Intent trace loggers will attempt to parse the Intent in two ways.
+The first is a simple call to toString (you might see this for the Intent in the logs already).
+The second way is to export the proper "am" (Activity Manager) command to allow resending the Intent from an adb shell (note: this is still a little buggy but should get you started)

 Tips for Errors
 ===============